sminq/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-tokenId | true | unique appointment ID. comment | true | details for the appointment.
+tokenId | true | unique appointment ID. queueId | false | id of queue in which token is added. comment | true | details for the appointment.

 ### Error codes